May 28, 2022

 A top-tier LMS such as EdApp collects a variety of course progress analytics.
 EdApp, for example, uses this data to create Actionable Reports, measuring four different types of criteria:

-Course leaders or mentors can then make use of calls to action such as sending communications to targeted learners through a built-in custom email and push notification system, as well as exporting the data via a CSV file.
+Course leaders or mentors can then make use of calls to action such as sending communications to targeted learners through a built-in custom email and push notification system, as well as exporting the data via a CSV file for use with a CSV importer.

 Even the most dedicated trainees need to juggle work and non-work demands.
 Organizations should help their employees manage those competing priorities.
 With the right support, working learners will complete more of their training and with higher assessment outcomes.